Sugar bowl (legal maxim)

+Overview

-In the eponymous example, if the search warrant states that a stolen television is the object of the search, a law enforcement officer cannot look into a person's sugar bowl for what might be other stolen property (as, of course, a television would not fit inside a sugar bowl).
+In the eponymous example, if the search warrant states that a stolen television is the object of the search, a law-enforcement officer cannot look into a person's sugar bowl for what might be other stolen property (because, of course, a television would not fit inside a sugar bowl).
 However, the officer may look into other concealed areas where a television may be hidden, such as a closet, attic, or outside shed.
 On the other hand, if the search warrant stated that a stolen ring was the subject, since a ring can easily be concealed inside a sugar bowl, the officer may search inside the bowl.

 An extension of this concept prevents search through possessions that could not possibly be the object in question.
 If stolen televisions are exclusively the subject of the warrant then officers could not read through paperwork or the contents of computers found at the scene even if the televisions could reasonably be hidden among large stacks of paper or amongst computer equipment.
 Televisions could not be hidden inside a folder of papers, or stored on a hard drive, thus excluding those from being searched.
 Similarly, those executing the warrant may not use search techniques that are not specifically used to find the target.
 In the setting of a building, drug dogs cannot be used unless drugs are specified in the warrant, while outside a metal detector could only be used if the item could be detected by it.

 Generally these issues do not become relevant, as investigators are careful to apply for warrants that cover the maximum areas that there is evidence to allow for.
 If there is evidence to support the issuing of a warrant to find stolen televisions, investigators may apply for one that includes stolen televisions, parts of televisions, sums of cash and records of the sale of televisions, on the rationale that possession of a large number of stolen items constitutes evidence of participating in a trade in stolen objects.
 As cash can be stored in a sugar bowl, this allows for the search of almost everywhere.
-Conversely such warrants risk becoming effective general warrants which are prohibited under the Fourth Amendment.
+Conversely, such warrants risk becoming effective general warrants which are prohibited under the Fourth Amendment.

 There are some cases where even a warrant that only specifies a single item to be looked for can reasonably be applied to almost every conceivable area, most notably illegal drugs which could be present in almost any quantity from milligrams to kilograms, thus reasonably being concealed in almost anything.

 In effect, the sugar bowl is a reminder to law enforcement to carefully stipulate their warrants and not to use speculative warrants to search for evidence of serious crimes.
 Even if such evidence is found, if it is outside the scope of the areas the warrant permits then it is very likely to be excluded from trial as an illegal search and seizure.